marvinspahn/blender-gltf-extensions/README.md

 #### Compound Shapes
 The extension supports compound shapes which are multiple shapes under one physics body.
-Select `Compound Parent` for the rigidbody collision shape and parent multiple other **passive** rigidbody objects under the physics body.
+Select `Compound Parent` for the rigidbody collision shape and parent multiple other rigidbody objects under the physics body.
 > [!NOTE]
 > Even though blender hides certain settings when using compound shapes (eg. when parenting a compound parent shape rigidbody to another one) they are still being read by the addon and necessary to be set before parenting child rigidbodies to the compound parent.
 #### Instanced Shapes